Foraminal Stenosis Diagnosis & Treatments

 - Epidural steroid injections are used two-fold: first, to relieve inflammation of the affected spinal nerve, and secondly, to diagnostically confirm the affected level, from which the pain is originating.

 When conservative care is exhausted, and a patient is still in pain, surgery is a logical step to relieve the pain.
 Traditionally, central and lateral recess stenosis surgery is performed in an open procedure with a large incision in the skin.
 A laminectomy and/or facetectomy are performed to release the pressure on the spinal cord.
 Unfortunately, this technique is invasive and leads to significant post-operative pain and lengthy recovery.
-With innovation and advances in technology, a less invasive endoscopic technique has been developed to address these painful conditions, such as foraminal stenosis.
+With innovation and advances in technology, a less invasive endoscopic technique has been developed to address these painful conditions & treat foraminal stenosis.

-- Endoscopic Foraminalplasty: Unlike traditional open surgery, a small ¼ inch incision is made in the skin.
+- Endoscopic Foraminalplasty: Unlike traditional open surgery, during endoscopic surgery for foraminal stenosis a small ¼ inch incision is made in the skin.
 The back muscles are spared and only dilated in order to gain access to the surgical site.
 The physician uses a working channel endoscope that allows for water and instruments to pass through the scope with an HD camera attached that provides a detailed view of the anatomy and the spinal cord.
 The patient is under conscious sedation- alert and comfortable throughout the procedure.
 No general anesthesia is needed and this lowers complication risk for

 Minimally Invasive Spine Surgery Options for Foraminal and Spinal Stenosis